Cookies on the Healthspan site

 In practice, however, doctors are specifically advised not to prescribe glucosamine by the National Institute for Health and Care Excellence (NICE), as the cost of doing so would be prohibitive.
 This means that most people will still need to buy their own glucosamine supplements.

-The ruling will only affect products that contain over 1,178mg of base glucosamine, or products with a recommended daily dose which provides over 1,178mg of base glucosamine.
+The ruling will only affect products that contain over 1,178mg of base glucosamine, or products with a recommended daily dose that provides over 1,178mg of base glucosamine.

-For this reason, as a responsible company Healthspan can no longer offer Optiflex Glucosamine HCl 1,500mg, which contains 1,250mg of base glucosamine (the other 250mg is made up of the salt to which the glucosamine molecules are bound – they can't exist on their own).
+For this reason, as a responsible company Healthspan can no longer offer Optiflex Glucosamine HCl 1,500mg, which contains 1,250mg of base glucosamine (the other 250mg is made up of the salt to which the glucosamine molecules are bound).
 To replace this product, Healthspan is launching Optiflex Glucosamine HCl 1,325mg - containing 1,100mg of base glucosamine.

 The reason the product will contain 1,100mg of base glucosamine, rather than the 1,178mg maximum stipulated by the MHRA, is because the MHRA requires a 'clear space' between the dose found in licensed medicines and the level found in food supplements, in order to provide a distinct differentiation between the two.

 Healthspan's food supplements will therefore have an upper level of 1,100mg base glucosamine, to demonstrate this requested clear space.
 Healthspan has also released a higher 1,500mg strength version of its Glucosamine Sulphate 2KCl formula.

 One tablet of the new Glucosamine Sulphate 2KCl 1,500mg provides 888mg of base glucosamine.
 One tablet of the new Optiflex Glucosamine HCl 1,325mg provides 1,100mg of base glucosamine.